 4. Use the proper tool for the job.
 Each power tool is designed to handle a specific task.
 And whenever you try to use for something that it was not meant to do, then you put your safety as well as other’s at risk.

 1. Never put your tool down until it has stopped running.
-Tools can be unpredictable when you are not in full control.
+Tools, according to Toolversed, can be unpredictable when you are not in full control.
 So before sitting it to the side, wait for the motor to stop.

 2. Avoid using cords to raise or lower any equipment.
 Whenever you put stress on wires, it presents the potential to have an electrical shortage.
 Also, the cord may not be able to withstand the weight of the equipment which could cause it to snap and the item to fall on you or someone else.